typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 rdf:RDF xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#
 ```

 As Grakn doesn't operate on the web, there isn't a need for URIs.
-A related concept is that of `keyspaces`, which are logically separate databases within a Grakn instance.
+A related concept is that of `databases`, which are logically separate databases within a Grakn instance.
 Unlike an RDF `namespace` these cannot talk to each other.

 ### Serialisation